danjulio/gCore/Documentation/readme.md

 2. Charge Monitoring - Provides charge status to the ESP32, controls the charge LED.
 3. Real Time Clock with Alarm - Stores real time as a 32-bit integer incremented each second with an alarm function that can be used to switch power on.  gCore library functions store epoch time and provide conversion functions to/from standard time units.
 4. Internal current and voltage monitoring - Monitor and make available USB voltage and input current, battery voltage and load current to the ESP32.
-5. Non-volatile RAM with partial flash backup - Provides 4096 bytes of RAM for use by the ESP32 to store information that can survive ESP32 power cycles.
-The RAM is maintained as long as the EFM8 has power (battery installed).
-Provides 1024 bytes of flash-based storage that can survive EFM8 power cycles (battery removal).
+5. Non-volatile RAM with partial flash backup - Provides 4096 bytes of NVRAM for use by the ESP32 to store information that can survive ESP32 power cycles.
+The NVRAM is maintained as long as the EFM8 has power (battery installed).
+6. Provides 1024 bytes of flash-based storage that can survive EFM8 power cycles (battery removal).
-6. Backlight brightness control - Set backlight PWM value.
+7. Backlight brightness control - Set backlight PWM value.
-7. Micro-SD card detection - Monitors the Micro-SD card present switch as status for the ESP32.
+8. Micro-SD card detection - Monitors the Micro-SD card present switch as status for the ESP32.

 The ```gCore``` Arduino library contains functions for accessing the EFM8 from ESP32 code.